-The Archives in The College of New Jersey Library contain materials documenting the college’s history, dating from the Normal School era in the mid-1800’s to the present.
+The Archives in the R. Barbara Gitenstein Library contain materials documenting the college’s history, dating from the Normal School era in the mid-1800’s to the present.
 Materials range from early annual reports and a historic textbook collection, through college publications, to photographs, slides, and memorabilia.
 Finding Aids, which describe and document these archival collections, are kept in a notebook at the Reference Desk.
 Records for books in the historic textbook collection appear in the library’s online catalog.

 Access to the collection is restricted and may require an appointment.
 Archival materials may be accessed by inquiring at the library’s Reference Desk (609) 771-2417 located on the Level 1.